| International Meeting2004 World Conference against A and H Bombs

 preceding the Intifadas, and is now sustained though claiming the

+construction of a wall necessary for self-protection.
 In looking at the picture of the world that is presented to us

 each day in news reports, we know the war has changed the lives